Guy Standing (economist)

 Guy Standing FAcSS (born 9 February 1948) is a British labour economist.
 He is a professor of development studies at the School of Oriental and African Studies, University of London, and a co-founder of the Basic Income Earth Network (BIEN).
 Standing has written widely in the areas of labour economics, labour market policy, unemployment, labour market flexibility, structural adjustment policies and social protection.
 He created the term precariat to describe an emerging class of workers who are harmed by low wages and poor job security as a consequence of globalisation.
 Since the 2011 publication of his book The Precariat: The New Dangerous Class, his work has focused on the precariat, unconditional basic income, deliberative democracy, and the commons.

 Life and career

-Guy Standing gained his bachelor's degree in economics from the University of Sussex in 1971.
+Standing was born on 9 February 1948.
+He gained his bachelor's degree in economics from the University of Sussex in 1971.
 After taking a masters in labour economics and industrial relations at the University of Illinois, he received his doctorate in economics from the University of Cambridge in 1977.

 From 1975 to 2006, Standing worked at the International Labour Organization, latterly as director of the ILO's Socio-Economic Security Programme.
 The programme was responsible for a major report on socio-economic security worldwide and for creation of the Decent Work Index.

 From April 2006 to February 2009, he held a position of Professor of Labour Economics, Monash University, Melbourne, Australia.